 - Choosing too dark: Creates an unnatural contrast with your neck.

-- Skipping undertone match: Even the right shade can look wrong if undertone doesn’t align.
+- Skipping undertone match: Even the right shade can look wrong if the undertone doesn’t align.

 - Applying too much: Less is more; apply gradually and blend well.